-But we’ve had many ask us to test if it was a better strategy to put your hashtags in the post itself or in the comments.
+Hashtags on Instagram are crucial.
+We know this from previous Social Media Lab experiments.
+But we’ve had many readers ask us to test whether it was a better strategy to put your hashtags in the post or in the comments.

-So where does this concept that hashtags in comments is better than in posts?
+So, where does this concept that hashtags in comments are better than in posts come from?

-Instagram expert Sue B. Zimmerman says put the hashtags mainly in comments:
+Instagram expert Sue B. Zimmerman says to put the hashtags mainly in comments:

 “Keep your Instagram captions clean by incorporating the bulk of your hashtags into your comment section.
 Much like Buffer does with each of their posts, they typically use about three hashtags in their post but put the rest in the first post comment.
 Just be sure to post your hashtags immediately in the first comment so they don’t get bogged down in the hashtag hub.”